 - With the heel of your hand, give five back slaps between the infant’s shoulder blades .

 - Turn the infant face up using both hands and arms so that the infant is now resting on your other arm; your thigh should be holding this arm.

 - Provide five quick chest thrusts using two fingers in the same spot as for infant CPR .

 - Repeat the process with the infant’s face down on your other forearm if the obstruction is not relieved .

 - Until the infant begins to breathe or becomes unresponsive, continue the process.

 When performing back slaps and chest thrusts, keep the infant’s head lower than the rest of the body.
 Remove any foreign object that you may see in the infant’s mouth.
 However, you risk pushing the object deeper into the airway if you blindly sweep the infant’s mouth with your finger.
 Carefully observe their breathing by watching and feeling.

 Yell for help and lay the infant down on a flat, firm surface if they stop responding.
 Begin CPR if there is no breathing.
-Open the airway and search for the foreign object after 15 compressions.
+Open the airway and search for the foreign object after 30 compressions for one provider or 15 compressions for two.
 Attempt to remove it and, using two breaths, ventilate the infant.

 The body will become limp and they will stop moving and squirming when the infant becomes unresponsive.
 Begin CPR right away with chest compressions and then breaths in cases such as these.
 If the infant does not respond or breathe, continue providing CPR until more help arrives.